 Cleaning adhesives can be a difficult task.

 Different types of adhesives require different methods and solvents for effective removal.
 Adhesives can leave stubborn residues on surfaces such as glass, metal, plastic or fabric that are unsightly.
-Functionalities can be compromised as a result.
-Below are some common methods and tips for cleaning adhesives:
+Functionality can be impaired as a result.
+Below you will find some common methods and tips for cleaning adhesives:

-Determine the type of adhesive: Before attempting to clean the adhesive, determine the type of adhesive used.
+Determine the type of adhesive: Before attempting to clean the adhesive, you should determine the type of adhesive used.
 Common adhesives include:

 - Two-component construction adhesives